 What cleaners CANNOT be used on tubliners and walls?

 Do NOT use anything that is not safe for Acrylic!
-Any product that is “left on” the acrylic: aerosol propellants (Dow Scrubbing Bubbles) Ammonia-D (some Windex products), acetone (nail polish remover), scouring pads, powder or crystal drain cleaners.
+Any product that is “left on” the acrylic: aerosol propellants (Scrubbing Bubbles), Ammonia-D (some Windex products), acetone (nail polish remover), Clean Shower, Soft Scrub, Scrub Free, Lysol disinfectant, Lestoil, scouring pads, powder or crystal drain cleaners.
 These will VOID your warranty

 How much time is involved?